 There are a plethora of piano courses taking place every year here in the UK.
 The majority are held during the Summer months, coinciding with holiday periods, usually offering a mixture of one to one lessons and group classes.
 Courses can be a very helpful addition to a pianist’s regular musical activities, providing much-needed extra ‘ears’ and piano tips.

-Two years ago, I was invited to coach group classes on the Overseas Malaysian Winter Piano Academy (as it was then known), which is held at the Yehudi Menuhin School in Surrey, UK.
+Two years ago, I was invited to coach group classes on the Overseas Masters Winter Piano Academy, which is held at the Yehudi Menuhin School in Surrey, UK.
 The structure of this course is fairly unique, in that it provides high quality lessons, classes, concert opportunities and a UK ‘experience’ to a group of talented young musicians from the Far East.
 Most of the participants are from Malaysia, although this year there were some students from Singapore too (25 pupils in all).
-Each participant has been auditioned and selected, and most are at least Grade 8 standard (many were far beyond this, several students in my classes had already achieved the FTCL or FRSM).
+Each participant has been auditioned and selected, and most are at least Grade 8 standard; many were far beyond this, several students in my classes had already achieved the FTCL or FRSM.
 Once chosen, pupils fly to London for twelve days, returning home on Christmas Eve, after a fantastic musical adventure.

 This course was established in 2010 by Malaysian pianist Bobby Chen, who masterfully arranges all the activities and events.
 Bobby is a busy concert pianist who studied at the world-renowned Yehudi Menuhin School, and it does indeed provide a marvellous backdrop.
 The facilities are superb, with plenty of large music rooms all resplendent with one or two excellent pianos, as well as two concert halls, and beautiful surrounding grounds.